trampgeek/ccode/README.md

 State of the play
 -----------------
 I used ccode with a class of 200 students learning C programming.
 Over a 6 week period there were around 40 ccode quiz questions attempted by all students, often many times over.
-So there have been at least 10,000 quiz question submission.
+So there have been at least 10,000 quiz question submissions.
 Apart from a couple of minor bugs, the system appears to have performed almost faultlessly.
 I now declare it stable.
 So it must be time for me to start hacking it again :)

 Processing of a typical ccode quiz question seems not to take much longer than processing of an ordinary Moodle quiz question (e.g. multichoice).
-We ran two live invigilated one hour tests with 100 students in each sitting and 6 questions in the test.
+We ran two live invigilated 1-hour tests with 100 students in each sitting and 6 questions in each test.
+The works out to about one submission every 5 seconds.
 The server was a quad core, but except at start up when everyone logged in was never more than about 25% loaded.

 INSTALLATION